Research Areas

 Uses public attitudes toward animal welfare to predict how AI consciousness discourse will develop, arguing that cultural and commercial factors are likely to dominate over scientific evidence.

-Jacy Reese Anthis and Janet V. T. Pauketat · 2024
+Jacy Reese Anthis, Janet V. T. Pauketat, et al. · 2024

 Hamilton Morrin et al. · 2025